bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 string
 : A type representing a human-readable string consisting of a (possibly restricted) subset of Unicode and ISO/IEC 10646 {{ISO.10646}} characters.

+uint
+: A type representing an unsigned integer number.
+This information model does not define a precision.

 uri
 : A type representing a Uniform Resource Identifier as defined in STD 66 {{RFC3986}}.